 AyD, CMT, CAS, PKS, RYT

 From my love of yoga came my love for ayurveda.
-I began my ayurvedic journey in 2000 when I began teaching yoga workshops for digestive wellness.
+From my own journey of healing my digestive ailments, I began teaching yoga workshops for digestive wellness.
 Over and over ayurveda came to my attention and soon I knew I needed to dive in and discover what this sister science of yoga was all about.

 My yoga practice began during high school in the early nineties but more regularly in the summer after I graduated and it helped me to be focused and flexible through my college years as well as healing gymnastics injuries (majority of childhood was spent in competitive gymnastics), pre-arthritic conditions, and anxiety.
 I graduated from UC Davis in 1998 with a BA in History and lots of hours mentoring and working with children in classrooms to build experience toward a teaching career.
 I also spent my time in Davis dancing with Nexus Modern Dance Collective.
 I moved to San Francisco and began selling health insurance and loved taking dance and yoga as often as I could.
 Soon I realized that I wanted to inspire and guide people to practice health daily in their lives and possibly I could make a difference with children helping them get on a health minded path early on....which led me to the next venture.
 I started substitute teaching in schools in Sonoma County approximately in 2000 and simultaneously enrolled in massage therapy school where I received my first massage certification (CMT).